 Know When to Fold-Em: When it is time to go, often it just is.
 Community living is full of spiritual purpose, as we are carrying the codes for ascension of our planet.
 Often, my family has been called to work and live in different places when our work has finished.
 Be open to your guidance and without judgement.
 You may not stay in the same community forever.
 It may take time before you find your perfect space.

 I come from an education that taught me to want to financially provide for myself and my family, and have shame for needing housing support from others after my college years.
 After getting married, we moved back in with both sets of our family a few times before getting on our feet.
 I always felt out of place.
 Our first experiences with community living were with our parents and bros and sisters.
 And, they were obligational.
 Of course, there was love.
 But there were no tight-knit bonds of a joined mission.
 So, we were left feeling like failures for needing help.
-As if our contributions were not good enough — and that our work, although seemingly serving many clients was going un-acknowledged.
+As if our contributions were not good enough — and that our professional work, although seemingly serving many clients — was going un-acknowledged.
 These first experiences for us were all about self-worth and undoing the chains of disdain and disappointment from both of our families.
 We did it!!!

 It was strange to discover our calling to live in community because our family bonds meant so much to both of us, and the idea would not be understood by our first tribes.
 So, saying yes to that calling was another invitation to break through old family patterns that created the “failure” energy around the choice to co-habitate with our soul tribe.

 Once we decided to do the community thing, we got disappointed in ourselves for not making one space last longer.
 But, the very brave choices of living off-grid, living on a farm, and living outside our home country made us feel a more bad-assy than flighty.
-Even when a family member refers to us as gypsies, we don’t take it personally.
+Even when a family member refers to us as gypsies, we don’t take it as negative.
 Soon, there was just as much accomplishment in the leaving as there was in the building.
 It came to mean that we fulfilled something very important.
 I have been called to do some grid healing work on the land we lived on, and like missionaries, we have been guided to our next space with certainty.

 It wasn’t until late last year in 2015, that I really just “got it” on a new level.
 Not only have we been spiritually guided to live this way and have gained lifetimes of rich experiences for our children and ourselves, but we also consciously chose this for our life right now.
 We chose to open up to others and accept their help as well.
 I was often ashamed to share my rich experiences with my family because I felt a strong tie to the money judgment.
 I assumed that they assumed that we were not making enough money and therefore we were somehow lazy or unsuccessful.
 Lots of people in the “normal” world have assumed that we are “lacking” because we share space.
 And, all of the energy we put into that presumed belief has often made us feel “lacking.”
 So, for my husband and myself, living in community has taught us some of life’s best lessons.
 We can take great satisfaction in claiming our life and choices and the desire to share within a community.
 When we first accepted the invite to move in with a Chicago friend years ago, I felt the tension that was still thick from family judgement and was unable to fully relax in the space — even though my family was not there with me.
 But, after having deeply tuned into my guidance, I see the grander purpose for why I chose this.
 I see the maturity and grounded-ness I must possess to live this way, and I feel in full alignment with it.
 Soon it will be time to expand our community across more physical spaces, and we are ready for it.
 Anchoring in a new paradigm of Oneness has forced me to face all of my separateness with love.
 I am so grateful for all of the faces and hearts who have mirrored me over the years so that I can feel a new sense of what family means.
 We are creating heaven on earth in apartments and in forests.
 And, we are grateful for the assignment.